Makster04/All_Data_Engineering/jjj.md

 |ui| are regularization

-embeddin rep that been learned via in unsupervised learnong
+embeddin rep that been learned via in unsupervised learning

+train test split